- 1 What is debt consolidation?

 Although a number of debt management companies advertise under the banner of ‘government debt consolidation’ schemes, the simple fact of the matter is that these do not exist.
 There is currently no such thing as a government-backed debt consolidation loan and the UK government does not endorse these schemes.

-Any adverts that use these phrases are misleading, as they can lead debtors to believe that their services are free and official.
-In reality, many of the companies behind these ads will charge a substantial fee for debt advice and possibly offer debt consolidation loans at very high rates.
+Any adverts that use these phrases are misleading, as they can lead people to believe that their services are free and official.
+In reality, many of the companies behind these ads will charge a substantial fee for advice and possibly offer debt consolidation loans at very high rates.

 Although government debt consolidation schemes do not exist, there are a variety of debt solutions available that have been developed and introduced by the authorities.
 These include: